wdorsey/dotVFile/README.md

 - `VFileInfo` is the return value for most VFile API operations.
 - `VFileInfo` are created internally by VFile.
 Users do not directly create or modify `VFileInfo`.
-- Many API functions take `VFileInfo` as input for convenience.
+- Many API operations have functions that take `VFileInfo` as input for convenience.
 These functions expect that another API function, like `Get`, was called to get the `VFileInfo`.
 The user is not expected to create the `VFileInfo`.

 ```JSON
 {